code100/ModelElastic/README.md

     }
 ```

-Most of phalcon model methods like validation, beforeValidation, beforeValidationOnUpdate are available.
+Most of phalcon model methods like validation, beforeValidation, beforeValidationOnUpdate are supported.

 ```php